 Unknown to most, the Antarctic region stretches wider than its mainland and actually includes a number of island chains dotted throughout the Southern Ocean.
-With the help of Aurora Expeditions, you don’t only get to visit the icy continent, but get to explore remote and untamed locations of the Subantarctic Islands such South Georgia and the South Sandwich Islands, too.
+With the help of Aurora Expeditions, you don’t only get to visit the icy continent, but get to explore remote and untamed locations of the Subantarctic Islands such as South Georgia.

 If you are not convinced about South Georgia, take a look below at our top five reasons to visit this remote island!